Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 In this lab, we built a demo to show how to ingest time-series data using Snowpipe streaming and Kafka with low latency.
 We demonstrated this using a self-managed Kafka connector on an EC2 instance.
 However, for a production environment, we recommend using [Amazon MSK Connect](https://aws.amazon.com/msk/features/msk-connect/), which offers scalability and resilience through the AWS infrastructure.
+Alternatively, if you have infrastructure supported by either [Amazon EKS](https://aws.amazon.com/eks/) or
+[Amazon ECS](https://aws.amazon.com/ecs/), you can use them to host your containerized Kafka connectors as well.

 Related Resources